Cultural appropriation: Overview

 Cultural appropriation can involve the use of ideas, symbols, artifacts, or other aspects of human-made visual or non-visual culture.
 As a concept that is controversial in its applications, the propriety of cultural appropriation has been the subject of much debate.
 Opponents of cultural appropriation view many instances as wrongful appropriation when the subject culture is a minority culture or is subordinated in social, political, economic, or military status to the dominant culture or when there are other issues involved, such as a history of ethnic or racial conflict.

 Linda Martín Alcoff writes that this is often seen in cultural outsiders' use of an oppressed culture's symbols or other cultural elements, such as music, dance, spiritual ceremonies, modes of dress, speech, and social behaviour, when these elements are trivialised and used for fashion, rather than respected within their original cultural context.
 Opponents view the issues of colonialism, context, and the difference between appropriation and mutual exchange as central to analysing cultural appropriation.
 They argue that mutual exchange happens on an "even playing field", whereas appropriation involves pieces of an oppressed culture being taken out of context by a people who have historically oppressed those they are taking from and who lack the cultural context to properly understand, respect, or utilise these elements.

-Academic discourse
+In her book Outspoken: A Decade of Transgender Activism and Trans Feminism, Julia Serano defines cultural appropriation as problematic only when it involves at least one of three interrelated harms: erasure, exploitation, or denigration (EED).
+According to her analysis, appropriation becomes harmful (what she calls EED appropriation) when members of a dominant or majority group adopt aspects of a marginalized group’s identities, culture, or expressions — while simultaneously: